pinobatch/nrom-template/README.md

   file management and text processing

 It also requires general familiarity with the command prompt.
+Many tools used by programmers have a command-line interface (CLI).
+Though this may be unfamiliar to long-time users of graphical user interfaces (GUI), a CLI tool is easier to include in an automated process of building an NES game from source code.
 You are encouraged to read and understand the articles on general computer science topics listed at "[Before the basics]" on NESdev Wiki.